WordPress / Monday January 26, 2026

 Some of the most common reasons to downgrade WordPress are:

-• Broken theme – Theme codes that went through extensive customization may break when due to unsupported features or outdated PHP versions.
+- Broken theme.
+Theme codes that went through extensive customization may break when due to unsupported features or outdated PHP versions.
 Now, we’d advise you to update your infrastructure as soon as possible, but until you’re ready, you will need to downgrade WordPress to a previous version.

-• Performance drops – With the new WordPress release, a new minimum infrastructure is needed.
+- Performance drops.
+With the new WordPress release, a new minimum infrastructure is needed.
 Thus, your website will become noticeably slower, especially with the more resource-heavy features.
 Thus, downgrading WordPress is a quick fix.

-• Plugin conflicts – After an update, some plugins may stop working, throw PHP errors, or disappear entirely from the dashboard.
+- Plugin conflicts.
+After an update, some plugins may stop working, throw PHP errors, or disappear entirely from the dashboard.
 Thus, your website’s user experience will significantly drop, even if your overall website continues working properly.
 Regardless, you must downgrade WordPress to buy some time until you find suitable substitutes for a more permanent solution.

-• Missing features – Sometimes, new WordPress releases remove features they no longer support.
+- Missing features.
+Sometimes, new WordPress releases remove features they no longer support.
 Unfortunately, if you haven’t updated your design in a while, your website may rely on one of those features.
 So, you will have to find a workaround.
 In the meantime, though, downgrading WordPress is a quick fix.

 Downgrading WordPress is never the first recommendation, but it’s a practical and temporary fix in situations where uptime, usability, or business operations are affected.

-Why You Should Avoid to Downgrade WordPress
+Why You Should Avoid Downgrading WordPress

-To downgrade WordPress is a quick fix for unexpected crashes caused by the new version.
+Downgrading WordPress is a quick fix for unexpected crashes caused by the new version.
 However, it’s not without risks.
 Most importantly, reverting back to a previous version is not a permanent solution.
 It’s like fixing something with duct tape – OK for a short-term solution, but a terrible idea for the long run.

 So, if you’re handling customer data, online payments, or sensitive user information (e.g., medical records), downgrading WordPress will leave you exposed to known exploits.
 This means you are better off out of service for a couple of days than risk having a breach.